datarootsio/ml-skeleton-py/HOWTO.md

 As a concrete example;

-After the deployment, we can do our predictions with the following curl command.
+After calling `make serve`, we can do our predictions with the following curl command.
 In this case, `def predict(body)` method will be triggered and the value of the `--data` will be the argument of `def predict(body)` function, i.e. `body`.